CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/variables/set-variable/set-variable-block.md

 ### Initialising Variables

-If the Set Variable block is used to set a [Variable][Variable Property] that is not initialised, the [Variable][Variable Property] it will be initialised with the given [Value][Value Property] when the block is run.
+If the Set Variable block is used to set a [Variable][Variable Property] that is not initialised, the [Variable][Variable Property] will be initialised with the given [Value][Value Property] when the block is run.

 ### Overwriting Variables